-We have appointed EKS&H LLLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018.
-EKS&H LLLP has served as our independent registered public accounting firm since January 2014, when they were retained in preparation for our initial public offering.
+We have appointed EKS&H LLLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017.
+EKS&H LLLP has served as our independent registered public accounting firm since January 2014, in preparation for our initial public offering.
 Representatives of EKS&H LLLP are expected to be present at the Annual Meeting to respond to appropriate questions and will have the opportunity to make a statement if they desire to do so.